 If the cobwebs are still there, go back to the drawing board and think about what you love.
 The very thing that gets you out of bed in the morning.

 Because if you've moved further and further away from your passions, it's time to remember why you started your business in the first place.

-Laura Boast, who runs her own Manchester design studio, LJB Studio, believes change has a positive impact on everything and should be embraced on a regular basis.
+Laura Boast, who runs Manchester design studio, LJB Studio, believes change has a positive impact on everything and should be embraced regularly.
 "Keeping things fresh is what helps drive my business forward.
 I've never been one to sit still; I'm always finding new ways to shake up what I'm doing, so I can keep progressing."

 I've done something similar in the last 12 months.
-My consultancy, Boomerang, was originally covering a wide range of sectors – some of which didn't really inspire me.
-After 10 years of running the business, I decided to specialise in the creative industries, because that's what I love the most, and that's where I have heaps of experience.
+My consultancy, Boomerang, was initially covered a wide range of sectors – some of which didn't inspire me.
+After ten years of running the business, I decided to specialise in the creative industries, because that's what I love the most, and that's where I have heaps of experience.
 Honestly, it's the best thing I ever did.
-Sure, it was scary... closing my business to some potential clients.
+Sure, it was scary – closing my business to some potential clients.
 But I'm now working with the kind of brands I'm passionate about, and thoroughly enjoying every moment.

 3. Write down three attainable goals